 Got extra time during your trip to Auckland?
 Spend it on a Waiheke Island day trip.
 Waiheke Island is 35 minutes over the Hauraki Gulf from downtown Auckland by ferry.
 It isn’t just one of the best day trips from Auckland.
 Waiheke is an alluring destination that belongs on any complete New Zealand itinerary.

-Ready for the perfect escape to Waiheke Island?
-Plan your day trip to Waiheke Island with this complete guide.
-In it, we include ideas for what to see & do, where to eat & drink, and how to get there.
+Ready for the perfect escape from Auckland?
+Plan your day trip to Waiheke Island with this complete guide, including ideas for what to see & do, where to eat & drink, and how to get there.

 Things to see & do on Waiheke Island